ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

 # Trusted Key Entry CLI plug-in reference
 {: #tke_cli_plugin}

-You can use the Trusted Key Entry (TKE) CLI plug-in to load master key registers before you use the {{site.data.keyword.hscrypto}} instance.
+You can use the Trusted Key Entry (TKE) CLI plug-in to load master key registers before you use the {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} instance.
 {:shortdesc}

 ## Installing the TKE CLI plug-in